By Dani JohnsonDecember 21, 2018

 "It allows the Soldiers to decompress, increase morale, and enhance resiliency, allowing them to complete their rigorous training with a renewed spirit," the colonel said.

 HBL allows new Soldiers, many away from for the first time, to take a break for the holidays before either returning to complete their initial military training or heading to their first duty assignment.

 Adelia Palmer and Norma Williams, mother and grandmother of Pvt.
 Kimali Brown, waited in line during a chilly morning to pick up their Soldier going through quartermaster AIT.
 "I'm so excited, I haven't seen him since (basic training) graduation," said Palmer.

 Both have noticed a change since Brown enlisted.
 "He is a man now," said his mother.
 His grandmother added that he has grown up.

-Each of the five CASCOM schools -- Quartermaster School, Ordnance School, Transportation School and Army Logistics University, all at Fort Lee, and the Soldier Support Institute, Fort Jackson -- provided a movement plan covering check-in locations at local rail and bus stations and airport.
-They also set up an easily accessible location for Families to pick up their Soldiers by automobile.
-Transportation and Ordnance schools also had locations set up at geographically separated schools at Fort Eustis, Virginia, and Eglin Air Force Base, Florida, respectively.
+The safe movement for the Soldiers home and back to their duty station is number one priority for CASCOM.
+Each of the five CASCOM schools - Quartermaster School, Ordnance School, Transportation School and Army Logistics University, all at Fort Lee, and the Soldier Support Institute, Fort Jackson - provide a movement plan covering check-in locations at local rail and bus stations and airport as well as a privately owned vehicle pick up area.
+Transportation and Ordnance schools also have locations set up at geographically separated schools at Fort Eustis, Fort Sill, Fort Leonard Wood and Eglin Air Force Base.

-CASCOM sustainment schools train more than 100,000 Soldiers as well as joint and international military members annually.
+AIT Soldiers will return after the new year with classes starting on Jan.
+7. CASCOM sustainment schools train more than 100,000 Soldiers as well as other services and international military annually.